clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/diffgraphs.md

 time spent in this function has changed by -100%, which means it has disappeared completely.
 This is consistent with the solid blue color.
-The tooltip will also show that the impact of this frame disappearance on the total performance distribution is -23.60%.
-It means that in the first profile, multiplication took 23.6% of the overall profile, but now it takes none.
+The tooltip will also show that the impact of this frame disappearance on the total performance distribution is -28.47%.
+It means that in the first profile, multiplication took 28.47% of the overall profile, but now it takes none.

-Conversely, `clojure.core/+'` is deep-red with +87.16% self increase and +5.90% total.
-That happened because, in the second profile, we ran the additions more times (15 vs. 10).
-And the divisions (`clojure.core//`) are light blue (-49.68% self) because we ran them half as many times.
-The overall profile is also light blue with -42.07% total which signifies that less work has been done overall in the second profile.
+Conversely, `clojure.core/+'` is red with +68.03% self increase and +2.95% total.
+That happened because, in the second profile, we ran the additions more times (20 vs. 10).
+And the divisions (`clojure.core//`) are light blue (-47.20% self) because we ran them half as many times.
+The overall profile is also light blue with -50.18% total which signifies that less work has been done overall in the second profile.

 Diffgraphs have a unique toggle on the side panel called "Normalized".
-If you check that box and press "Apply", the diffgraph will start looking a lot different.
+If you check that box, the diffgraph will start looking a lot different.
 When enabled, the normalized view adjusts the total number of samples between the two compared profiles to be the same.
 This can be useful if the two profiles you've taken were not taken on the same hardware or for the same durations, so you not as much interested in the absolute sample numbers but more in the relative differences between flamegrpahs.

 Like regular flamegraphs, diffgraphs also support [live transforms](/kb/profiling/clj-async-profiler/exploring-flamegraphs/#live-transforms).